Sharsora/Terraform-project/Deploying Secure EC2 Instances with a Shared RDS Database.md

 - Immutable Infrastructure: Terraform encourages the creation of immutable infrastructure through declarative configuration files.
 This means your infrastructure can be versioned and treated as you would with application code.
 - Idempotency: Terraform ensures that running the same configuration multiple times results in the same state, avoiding manual errors and inconsistencies.
 - Scalability: With Terraform, scaling your infrastructure up or down becomes a matter of changing a few lines in your configuration file.

+## Setting Up Your AWS Environment with Terraform

+- Before diving into the specifics, please make sure you have Terraform and AWS CLI installed and configured on your machine.
+- Creating a Terraform Configuration File